gingsi/typedattr/README.md

   `int` to `float`
 * Allows to redefine which objects will be recursed into, by default recurses into standard containers (list, dict, etc.)
+* `@definenumpy` decorator for equality check if the instances contains numpy arrays

 ### Strict mode (default)